Chris Walsh MBACP (Accred), Counselling, Relationships, Supervision

 Type of session

-I am available for face to face, Skype or telephone, any time Monday to Thursday
+I am only available for online or telephones present, any time Monday to Thursday

 Types of client